Day 1: Almaty Airport Pick-up

 |

-Day 8: Karakol – Jeti-Oguz Gorge – Tamga: Visit Canyon Fairy Tale
+Day 8: Karakol – Jeti-Oguz Gorge – Tamga: Visit Skazka Canyon

 Today, we will drive to Jeti-Oguz Gorge, where you can appreciate towering peaks and red rocks carved into strange shapes by rivers, represented by the majestic Seven Bulls Rocks and Broken Heart Rock.
 Standing atop the canyon and overlooking the pine forests, rock walls, and pastures, you will marvel at the magic and greatness of nature.